-On July 22, 2020, the Company entered in a secured revolving line of credit to borrow up to \$75.0 million ("Line of Credit").
-Debt issuance costs related to the Line of Credit are included in other assets in the condensed consolidated balance sheets.
-The Company did not have an outstanding balance on the Line of Credit as of March 31, 2022 and December 31, 2021.
-Borrowings under this arrangement accrue interest at LIBOR plus 2.25%.
-The revolving Line of Credit contains various financial covenants applicable to the Company.
-The covenants require the Company to maintain (1) a Consolidated Total Debt to Consolidated Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA") ratio of no more than 3.0x, (2) minimum liquidity of \$2.5 million, (3) \$20.0 million of affiliate deposits in a specific financial institution and (4) minimum quarterly EBITDA of \$10.0 million.
-As of March 31, 2022, the Company was in full compliance with all debt covenants.
-The Line of Credit matures on July 22, 2022.
+On July 22, 2020, the Operating Company entered in a secured revolving line of credit to borrow up to \$75.0 million ("Line of Credit").
+Borrowings under this arrangement accrued interest at LIBOR plus 2.25%.
+The revolving Line of Credit contained various financial covenants applicable to the Operating Company.
+The covenants required the Operating Company to maintain (1) a debt to EBITDA ratio of no more than 3.0x, (2) minimum liquidity of \$2.5 million, (3) \$20.0 million of affiliate deposits in a specific financial institution and (4) minimum quarterly EBITDA of \$10.0 million.
+The Line of Credit was to mature on July 22, 2022, however the Company terminated the Line of Credit in June 2022 in connection with its entry into the Credit Agreement.